chincai-org/gmah/README.md

 ## 📝 Notes

 - If the generation takes too long or the generated content is not relevant to the topic, press `Ctrl + R` to reload the page in the **Grammar**, **Vocabulary**, or **Dialogue** tabs.
+- LinguaAI is built entirely around **AWS services**, leveraging the scalability and reliability of the AWS ecosystem.
+- The app uses **AWS Bedrock's Amazon Nova Lite** for its AI-powered content generation capabilities.

 ---